 Give it some time and consider the aforementioned tips which are all essentially ways of making your home-work life more like an office-work life.
 If you’re feeling left out or burned out, speak up to your supervisor.
-Your satisfaction and productivity is in their best interest — especially in a tight labor market.

 “Keep consistent and transparent communication with your manager to let them know how you’re doing — both professionally and personally,” says Peterson.
 “Find what works best for you.
 When you’re happy, it’ll show in your performance — and being a happy, engaged employee is what your company wants.”

 GET MORE CAREER ADVICE

 - Social media updates that will give your career a boost

 - How to ask for a raise (and get one)

 - Want to do a better job?
 This expert says you should work less